Eat these 7 healthy Mediterranean foods to fight inflammation

 How they can help:

-Leafy greens such as spinach, kale, chard, and collards are nutrition powerhouses.
+Leafy greens like spinach, kale, chard, and collards are nutritional powerhouses.
 These greens are high in magnesium, a mineral that may lower inflammation.
 Leafy greens are high in protective vitamins A and K, and carotenoids, which give many fruits and veggies their color.
 Pair leafy greens with olive oil to get the full benefit of nutrients that require fat to be absorbed.

 How to eat leafy greens more often: